Botafogo de Futebol e Regatas (basketball): History

 The multi-sport Club de Regatas Botafogo (Botafogo Rowing Club), abbreviated as C.R.
 Botafogo, was founded in 1894.
 The club's basketball section was founded in 1933, and were finalists of the Rio de Janeiro State Championship, in 1934 and 1937.
 The multi-sport club Botafogo Football Club, abbreviated as Botafogo F.C., was founded in 1904.
 Its basketball section won the Rio de Janeiro State Championship in 1939 and 1942.

 Basketball played a major role in the development of Botafogo F.R.'s multi-sports athletic club.
 In 1942, a basketball game was played between the two sports clubs of the Botafogo neighborhood, C.R.
 Botafogo and Botafogo F.C., respectively.
 During the game, just after halftime, Armando Albano, a player of Botafogo F.C., died on the court, after suffering a heart attack.
 In his honor, the presidents of each club decided to merge their clubs, and become Botafogo de Futebol e Regatas (Botafogo Football and Rowing), abbreviated as Botafogo F.R.
 The club also took a new flag and a new crest, mixing both club's originals.
 After that, Botafogo F.R.'s basketball club won several local Rio de Janeiro State Championships, including the three-peat of 1943, 1944, and 1945.

 Botafogo F.R. also won the Brazilian Cup (Brazilian Championship) title in 1967, and became the first and only club from Rio to win the top-tier level Brazilian league.
 Another club from Rio did not do so until 2000.
-They also competed at the 1968 edition of the FIBA Intercontinental Cup.
-At the beginning of the 2000s decade, the club's basketball department became amateur, and only became professional again 2015.
+They also competed in the 1968 edition of the FIBA Intercontinental Cup.
+At the beginning of the 2000s decade, the club's basketball department became amateur, and only became professional again in 2015.